 Registration Rights.
-We have provided Intel, after the date that is 180 days after the closing of the Mobileye IPO or such earlier date as provided in the Master Transaction Agreement, with certain registration rights to register our common stock, because the shares of our common stock held by Intel after the Mobileye IPO are deemed "restricted securities" as defined in Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
+We have provided Intel with certain registration rights to register our common stock, because the shares of our common stock held by Intel after the Mobileye IPO are deemed "restricted securities" as defined in Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
 Accordingly, Intel may only sell a limited number of shares of our common stock into the public markets without registration under the Securities Act.
-At the request of Intel, we will use our commercially reasonable efforts to register shares of our common stock that are held by Intel after the closing of the Mobileye IPO, or subsequently acquired, for public sale under the Securities Act on a registration statement on Form S-1 or any similar long form registration statement (a "Long-Form Registration") or on a registration statement on Form S-3 or any similar short form registration statement at such time Mobileye qualifies to use such short from registration statement (a "Short-Form Registration").
+At the request of Intel, we will use our commercially reasonable efforts to register shares of our common stock that are held by Intel after the closing of the Mobileve IPO, or subsequently acquired, for public sale under the Securities Act on a registration statement on Form S-1 or any similar long form registration statement (a "Long-Form Registration") or on a registration statement on Form S-3 or any similar short form registration statement at such time Mobileye qualifies to use such short from registration statement (a "Short-Form Registration").
 Intel may initially request up to two Long-Form Registrations in any calendar year and three Short-Form Registrations, though no Long-Form Registrations may be requested in any calendar year after such time as we are eligible to use Form S-3.
 Intel may also request that we file a resale shelf registration statement to register the resale under the Securities Act of its registrable securities after such time as we are eligible to use Form S-3.
 Intel will be entitled to three underwritten shelf takedowns per calendar year and each such underwritten shelf takedown will be deemed a demand registration for purposes of the limit on Short-Form Registrations.
 We will also provide Intel with "piggy-back" rights to include its shares in future registrations by us or others of our securities under the Securities Act.
-There is no limit on the number of these "piggyback" registrations in which Intel may request its shares be included.
+There is no limit on the number of these "piggy- back" registrations in which Intel may request its shares be included.
 Intel's registration rights will remain in effect until the earlier of the date on which the shares of our common stock held by Intel (i) have been disposed of in accordance with an effective registration statement, (ii) have been distributed to the public in accordance with Rule 144 or may be sold without restriction pursuant to Rule 144(k) under the Securities Act, (iii) have been otherwise transferred to a non-affiliated entity and any subsequent disposition of them do not require registration or qualification under the Securities Act, or (iv) have ceased to be outstanding.
 We have agreed to cooperate in these registrations and related offerings.
 All expenses payable in connection with such registrations will be paid by us, except that Intel will pay all its own internal administrative and its own legal and similar costs and underwriting discounts and commissions applicable to the sale of its shares of our common stock.